 Laura joined the FSU Florence program in 2014.
 She is originally from Nashville, Tennessee.
 She studied abroad during her junior year at the University of Urbino and graduated the following year with a BA from Bellarmine University.
 She is responsible for organizing student events and activities such as winetasting and cooking classes and more generally keeping students informed about events in Florence.

-Charlie joined the FSU Florence program in 2018.
+Charlie joined the FSU Florence program in the summer of 2018.
 He is originally from Staten Island, New York.
 He studied abroad during the 2010-2011 academic year in Florence and graduated with his master’s in Italian language and culture from Middlebury College.
-He is currently working on his Ph.D. in Educational Psychology with an emphasis in Applied Linguistics from the University of Nevada, Las Vegas which he expects to complete by the end of 2020.
+In addition to his duties as the Academic Administrator at FSU Florence, Charlie also teaches Italian I & Italian II.
+He is currently working on his Ph.D. in Educational Psychology with an emphasis in applied linguistics from the University of Nevada, Las Vegas which he expects to complete by the end of 2020.

 Vanessa was born and raised in Dubrovnik, Croatia.
 She is fluent in English, Italian, and Croatian.
 She moved to Florence in 1990 where she graduated from the University Cappiello di Firenze with a BA in graphic design and communication.
-She joined the FSU Florence Program in 2018 where she assists with administrative services and student housing.
+She joined the FSU Florence Program in 2018 where she assists the FSU Florence faculty with various aspects of their courses.
 She loves her job because it gives her the opportunity to be more involved with cultural events, students, and faculty members.
 Her main interests are art, opera, theater, and traveling.
 Vanessa is excited to help students and faculty members experience and explore her favorite city.

 Kate joined FSU Florence in 2019, and is originally from Virginia, USA.
 She was living in New York City when she moved to Florence, Italy to begin her Ph.D. in Analysis and Management of Cultural Heritage.
 She expects to complete her Ph.D. in 2019.
 She has her MSLIS from Pratt Institute in New York City, and she studied bookbinding and paper conservation at SACI Institute in Florence, Italy.
 Kate is responsible for managing the Study Center Library, which consists of over 9,000 volumes dating from 1909 to present day on topics ranging from Italian language, culture and art history, to astronomy and political science.